 I began my career as a corporate designer and art director for ten years at Warner Bros Music and HBO.
 I traveled with my camera during my corporate vacation time, photographing tropical forest ecology for NGOs.
 I went solo in 1992.

 Since then, I've been creating images, illustrations and assemblages for corporate clients, institutions, collectors and public installations.

-In 2001 I began teaching the exploration of creativity with others.
+In 2001 I began teaching others how to discover and explore their innate creativity.
 I now mentor emerging photographers and have led workshops at Maine Media Workshops, Santa Fe Workshops, Anderson Ranch Arts Center, Lepp Digital Institute, Vancouver Photo Workshops, and at sea for UnCruise.

 I also lead The Art of Travel and Street Photography workshops in Seattle, Cuba, India, Sri Lanka, Amsterdam, Paris, Alaska, Hawaii and Mexico.